CDG-MAE: Cross-view Masked Modeling using Diffusion Generated Views: Related work

-\myparagraph{Diffusion models} can generate realistic images due to breakthroughs in conditioning mechanisms \cite{ho2022classifier,zhang2023adding} , architecture \cite{peebles2023scalable, esser2024scalingrectifiedflowtransformers} and sampling techniques \cite{song2020denoising, lu2023dpmsolverfastsolverguided}.
-Latent Diffusion Models \cite{rombach2022high} (LDM) train a diffusion model in compact VAE latent space instead of pixel space, hence making the training and generation more efficient.
-While diffusion models are commonly conditioned on explicit signals such as class labels and text captions, recent works~\cite{gen-sis, rcg, Graikos_2024_CVPR} have explored training conditional diffusion models in a self-supervised manner.
-These approaches involve first training an image encoder using view-invariant self-supervised learning methods ~\cite{dinov1, moco} to learn robust image embeddings.
+\myparagraph{Diffusion models} generate realistic images due to breakthroughs in conditioning \citep{ho2022classifier,zhang2023adding}, architecture \citep{peebles2023scalable, esser2024scalingrectifiedflowtransformers} and sampling \citep{song2020denoising, lu2023dpmsolverfastsolverguided}.
+Latent Diffusion Models (LDMs~\citet{rombach2022high}) efficiently train a diffusion model in a compact VAE latent space instead of pixel space.
+While diffusion models are commonly conditioned on explicit signals such as class labels and text captions, recent works ~\citep{gen-sis, rcg, ma2025learning, Graikos_2024_CVPR} train conditional diffusion models in a self-supervised way (S-LDMs).
+These approaches first train an image encoder using view-invariant self-supervised learning methods ~\citep{dinov1, moco} to learn image embeddings.
 The diffusion model is then conditioned on the output of the frozen encoder.

-Diffusion models are increasingly utilized for data augmentation, especially within self-supervised setting.
-The authors of \cite{tian2024learning, tian2024stablerep} use large pre-trained models like Stable Diffusion to generate augmentations.
-In contrast, approaches like Gen-SIS \cite{gen-sis} train the diffusion model on the same dataset used for the main SSL task.
-Aligning with our work's emphasis on self-supervised learning, we use the ImageNet pretrained Diffusion model from ~\cite{gen-sis} to generating diverse views for our experiments.
+Diffusion models are increasingly used for data augmentation, including self-supervised settings. \citep{tian2024learning, tian2024stablerep} use Stable Diffusion to generate augmentations, whereas, approaches like Gen-SIS \citep{gen-sis} train the diffusion model on the same dataset used for the main SSL task.
+We experiment with three different self-supervised image-conditioned diffusion models: Gen-SIS~\citep{gen-sis}, RCG~\citep{rcg}, and Lumos~\citep{ma2025learning}.
+Gen-SIS and RCG are pretrained on ImageNet-1K, while Lumos is pretrained on 190M open-source images.